quassy/elementary-apps/pages/wishlist.md

 If you are a developer please squash some [elementary bugs](http://bugs.launchpad.net/elementary) or help out [other developers]({{ site.baseurl }}apps/) first.
 Or do you own thing: Any item on this list is a good place to start your own elementary project.

+If there is another app for elementary you are missing desperately, feel free to [file an issue at GitHub](https://github.com/quassy/elementary-apps/issues/new) to get it added to the list (or develop it yourself and tell us about it).

 Name | Generic | Info
 ---|---|---
 [AppCenter](https://launchpad.net/appcenter) (in-development) | Software Store | Official elementary app.
 Only included because people often ask: This in development, but it is not expected to be finished before elementary 0.4 Loki.